quisquous/cactbot/docs/RemoteCactbot.md

 OverlayPlugin runs a server which accepts [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connections that allows other applications to use ACT's data.
-This is different from [ACTWebSocket](https://github.com/ZCube/ACTWebSocket/releases) which is no longer maintained.
+(This is different from ACTWebSocket which is no longer maintained and cactbot does not support.)
-It is recommended that you use OverlayPlugin's built-in WebSocket support instead of using ACTWebSocket.

 To set this up in ACT,
 go to **Plugins** -> **OverlayPlugin WSServer**.